Mongolian literature: Renaissance (1576 – late 18th century)

-Post-Renaissance (late 18th century-1921)
+Post-Renaissance (late 18th century – 1921)

 In the 19th century, there was a trend of critical thinking with Injanashi and Danzanravjaa satirizing the worldly pursuits of the Buddhist clergy as well as the excesses of the nobility.
 Injanashi was the son of Wangchingbala (1795 – 1847), a Mongolian official, writer and historian.
 He was the author of Köke sudur ("The Blue Chronicle", or "Blue Book of the Yuan Empire"), which was completed by Injanashi after his father's death.

 Important novels in Chinese literature were translated into Mongolian, widely read, and influenced the work of Chinese-Mongol authors like Injanashi.
 The originals included Dream of the Red Chamber, Jin Ping Mei, Journey to the West, and Romance of the Three Kingdoms.
 Prince Tokhtokhtor produced a book on practical advice concerning management of the traditional economy.
 Jimbadorji produced the Bolor Toli, an encyclopaedia concerning detailed geographical information and observations about different countries, in 1833.

-Revolutionary literature and "Socialist realism" (1921-1989)
+Revolutionary literature and socialist realism (1921–1989)

 In 1921 the establishment of the Provisional Government of Sükhbaatar led to a radical change in Mongol society as the country abruptly entered the modern, industrial world.
 The close alignment with the Soviet Union meant that socialist realism would be the dominant literary style for the following decades.
 Important pioneers of modern Mongol literature were D. Natsagdorj (1906-1937), S. Buyannemekh, and Ts.
 Damdinsüren.
 Successful writers from the post-war period include S. Erdene, Ch.
 Lodoidamba, and S. Udval.
 Literary topics were often taken from countryside life, from the times of Mongolia's struggle for independence and the communist revolution, or from the Second World War.
 Many of B. Rinchen's works deal with Mongolia's older history.
 One of the most popular poets of the time was dissident poet R.Choinom who served a sentence for his works.

-Liberal literature (after 1989)
+Liberal literature (since 1989)

-Perestroika and democratic processes of the late 1980s stimulated Mongol writers to seek new forms of expression breaking the pillory of "Socialist realism".
+The perestroika period and democratic processes of the late 1980s stimulated Mongol writers to seek new forms of expression breaking the constraints of socialist realism.
 Distinctive representatives of the post-Soviet epoch were B. Lhagvasuren, G. Badamsambu, B. Galsansukh, Ochirbatyn Dashbalbar, D. Urianhai, Sh.
 Gurbazar, Galsan Tschinag, Ts.
 Khulan and others.